-I hereby authorize Statistics Canada to disclose any or all portions of the data supplied on this questionnaire that could identify this department after the tabling of the 2018/2019 Main Estimates.
+I hereby authorize Statistics Canada to disclose any or all portions of questionnaire that could identify this department after the tabling of the

 Name of person authorized to sign Signature

 Official position Program

 Department or agency

 E-mail address Telephone No.

 Enquiries to be directed to:

 Name Date Year Month Day

 Position title Telephone No.

 E-mail address Fax No.